 Parents and educators must work as a team at all times to provide consistency.
 Having constant communication and an open line to sharing information is the key to success.

-These are just a few other things to think about as you choose coping strategies that will encourage healthy self-regulation skills for your child.
+These are just a few other things to think about as you choose emotional regulation strategies that will encourage healthy coping skills for your child.

 These are in no particular order but are here to make you think about how your child’s emotional regulation is affected by different scenarios.
 How is your child affected by the following:

-Keeping in mind how these different contexts can affect your kiddo, you may choose different strategies and supports, depending on the situation.
+Keeping in mind how these different contexts can affect your child, you may choose different strategies and supports, depending on the situation.